-We have long supported Bottom Line’s college success program in catalytic ways, which has allowed for its steady growth; it now serves over 2,500 first-generation New York City college students who come from low-income backgrounds and are attending a select group of four-year CUNY, SUNY, and private colleges.
-Our grants have included catalytic board match challenges as well as the first “pay for success” college persistence program in New York, which involved Bottom Line and Lehman College, a senior college of The City University of New York (CUNY).
+We have long supported Bottom Line’s college success program in catalytic ways, which has allowed for its steady growth; it now serves over 2,500 first-generation New York City college students across all five boroughs and 1,700 college students at 21 colleges across the state who come from low-income backgrounds and are attending a select group of four-year CUNY, SUNY and private colleges.
+Our grants have included catalytic board match challenges as well as the first “pay for success” college persistence program in New York, which involved Bottom Line and Lehman College, a senior college in the CUNY system.
 In the wake of the COVID-19 pandemic, CUNY pulled out of the effort, but not before we had convinced the Office of the Mayor of New York City to pay for part of the costs of the services.

 Since launching in 2011, Bottom Line has achieved remarkable success:

 In a major study released in October 2021, researchers found that students randomly offered Bottom Line advising are substantially more likely to earn a bachelor’s degree within 5-6 years of high school.